Making the Most of your Veterinary Visit

 Please bring a complete list of your pet's current medications to your appointment.
 This includes prescription, over the counter medications (vitamins, supplements) and preventatives (heartworm, flea, tick).
 Please provide the medication name, strength, quantity, frequency and how long your pet has been taking the medications.
 This will allow our doctors to determine if the medications are appropriate, if they will interfere with newly prescribed medications or if an adjustment of medication is necessary.

-Please became familiar with your pet's diet prior to your appointment.
+Please become familiar with your pet's diet prior to your appointment.
 This includes the brand name, type (canned, dry, semi-moist), flavor and quantity of food your pet is provided per meal.
 If you are unsure of the amount of food your pet is provided, please determine the amount by measuring it in cups or ounces.
 Please also include a list of treats and/or table food your pet receives regularly.
 This information will help to determine if the diet is appropriate and if any changes are needed.

 When scheduling your appointment, please inform our staff of any behavioral issues you have noticed at previous veterinary visits or at home.
 This may include fear, anxiety or aggression towards people or other animals.
 This will allow our staff to tailor your appointment to your pet's specific needs.